General Information of the Legal Department

 The following is a brief summary of major pending litigation:

-1. Abraham v.
-Teaneck Ethics Board: After hearings in 1993, the Teaneck Ethics Board found former Mayor John Abraham guilty of violations of the Township's Ethics Code and imposed a fine of $250.
-Mr. Abraham appealed the conviction to an Administrative Law Judge who confirmed the determination.
-Mr. Abraham has filed a Notice of Appeal to the Appellate Division of the Court.
+3. Abraham v.
+Teaneck Ethics Board - After hearings in 1993, the Teaneck Ethics Board found former Mayor John Abraham guilty of violations of our Ethics Code and imposed a fine of $250.00.
+Mr. Abraham appealed the conviction to an Administrative Law Judge.
+The Administrative Law Judge will decide this case on the papers previously filed, rather than go through the expense of a long trial.
+We have been informed that the Judge will not render a decision until sometime in the Summer of 2000.

-2. Bachner v.
-Teaneck: The Township, Mayor, Board of Education and a private bus company were sued for failure to provide school bus service to a Teaneck student for transportation to a religious private school in Oakland.
-At the end of 2000, the pleadings had been filed, but not much else had taken place in this case.
-If the Plaintiff moves the matter, it will be heard by the Commissioner of Education.
+5. Bachner v.
+Teaneck - The Township, the Mayor, the Board of Education, and a private bus company, were sued for failure to provide school bus service to a Teaneck student for transportation to a religious private school in Oakland.
+At the end of 1999 the pleadings had been filed, but not very much else had taken place in this case.

-7. Various Self-insurance Fund Cases: Since Teaneck is self insured for most accident cases (other than automobile), we defend claims involving damages alleged to have been caused on our streets, parks and other public property.
-At the end of the year 2000 there were seven such cases being defended by the Township Attorney which will be tried throughout 2001.
+6. Various Self-Insurance Fund cases - Since Teaneck is self-insured for most accident cases (other than automobile) we defend claims involving damages alleged to have been caused on our streets, parks, and other public property.
+At the end of the year there were 15 such cases being defended by the Township Attorney.

-9. Various Construction Cases: From time to time, when residents seriously violate Building Department regulations, it is necessary to take them to Teaneck Municipal Court to try and obtain compliance with the law.
-Teaneck is mainly concerned with having the violations removed and the unsafe conditions cleared up, but the law provides penalties and the fines for non-compliance can be quite high.
-In the event that compliance and payment of fines is not made, Teaneck has the option of enforcement in the Municipal or the Superior Court.
-These cases concern the failure on the part of the homeowners to obtain certificates of occupancy, building permits for extensions, required inspections, etc.
+8. Various Construction Cases - From time to time, when residents seriously violate Building Department regulations, it is necessary to take them to Teaneck Municipal Court to try and obtain compliance with the law.
+Teaneck is mainly concerned with having the violations removed and the unsafe conditions cleared up, but the law provides penalties and the fines for noncompliance can be quite high.
+In the event that compliance and payment of fines is not made Teaneck has the option of enforcement in the Municipal or the Superior Court.
+These cases concern the failure on the part of homeowners to obtain certificates of occupancy, building permits for extensions, required inspections, etc.

-10. Various Labor Cases: Teaneck is involved in a number of labor and employment cases, such as several cases brought by Firefighter Brennan, by Police Lieutenant Mancini, as well as other employees and unions, all of which are being handled by labor counsel.
+9. Various Labor Cases Teaneck is involved in a number of labor and employment cases, such as the several cases brought by Firefighter Brennan, by Police Lieutenant Mancini, all being handled by labor counsel.

-The Municipal Attorney may also serve as attorney for the Self-insurance Commission which administers the self-insurance program.
-This program, in existence since 1976, covers all risks in Teaneck except for fire damage to major buildings and liability for automotive equipment.
+The Municipal Attorney may also serve as attorney for the Self-Insurance Commission which administers the self-insurance program.
+That program, in existence since 1976, covers all risks in Teaneck except for fire damage to major buildings and liability for automotive equipment.